mattjh1/mattjh-blog/content/post/tmux-session-management.md

 3. Save the configuration file.

-Now, every time you launch Alacritty, the Tmux Session Script will run automatically, providing a seamless way to manage your projects.
+Now, every time you launch Alacritty, the Tmux Session Script will run automatically before anything else, the entrypoint for the terminal emulator so to say, providing a seamless way to manage your projects.

 ## Seamless Workflow Integration